 - stop your payments

 What to bring

-You do not have to bring the information you have already provided with your claim or review.
+You don’t need to bring information you have already provided for your claim or review.

 A Government-contracted Doctor will meet with you to discuss:

 - your medical condition and the medical evidence you provided